Six-Session Yoga: Self-Generation & Short Version

 This is the Vairochana bond of the ethical self-discipline to benefit all beings.
 I’m going to work to liberate them by the methods that are appropriate to each.

-That completes the nineteen close bonding practices.
-So when we repeat the second and third time this second half of the practice, we leave out the first line – that the guru comes to the top of our head – and we leave out all the vows.
-But we do the other five verses: the three verses before the vows and the two after the vows.
+That completes the 19 close bonding practices.
+When we repeat the second and third time this second half of the practice, we leave out the first line – that the guru comes to the top of our head – and we leave out all the vows.
+However, we do the other five verses: the three verses before the vows and the two after the vows.

 The Dedication

 After we’ve finished all of that, we do the dedication.
 In the original Panchen Lama version, there’s only one verse here.
 Pabongka added two more verses.
-And often Tibetan lamas will add many, many more verses of dedication at the end of the various practices that they do.
-So this is not something which is unusual.
+Often Tibetan lamas will add many, many more verses of dedication at the end of the various practices that they do, so this is not something unusual.

 The last verse here is the one verse from the Panchen Lama version:

-Positive force is what others translate as "merit."
-This verse is like a request to the gurus to inspire me not to transgress these nineteen close bonding practices or any of the vows.
+Positive force is what others translate as “merit.”
+This verse is like a request to the gurus to inspire us not to transgress these 19 close bonding practices or any of the vows.
 This is the main point of this practice.

 And: